S3N4T0R-0X0/Energetic-Bear-APT/README.md

 ## The fourth stage (HTML-Smuggling with DLL payload & JAR file)

-The HTML smuggling file is used after uploading it to the Apache server to download  other files, One of the files is DLL payload the other is a small JAR file which is used to copy and run the DLL, the command line to make payload base64 to then put it in the HTML smuggling file: `base64 payload.dll -w 0` and the same command but with jar file.
+The HTML smuggling file is used after uploading it to the apache server to download other files, One of the files is DLL payload the other is a small JAR file which is used to copy and run the DLL, the command line to make payload base64 to then put it in the HTML smuggling file: `base64 payload.dll -w 0` and the same command but with jar file.

 ![Screenshot from 2024-05-07 16-04-06](https://github.com/S3N4T0R-0X0/EnergeticBear-APT/assets/121706460/bf4b3892-3521-41f9-aa5e-740c5229e204)